labscommunity/protocol-land-sync/README.md

 # Protocol Land Sync

-Package to sync git repos into Protocol Land
+The Protocol Land Sync package simplifies the process of syncing Git repositories with Protocol Land.

 ## Usage

-To sync a repo into Protocol Land you can either run it manually from your local git repo's root folder, or you can set up a Github Action if you have it hosted in Github.
+To sync a repository with Protocol Land, you can either run it manually from your local Git repository's root folder or set up a GitHub Action if your repository is hosted on GitHub.

-For both methods, **you need an Arweave wallet with some $AR** to pay for the upload, unless your repo uses less than 100KB of data.
+For both methods, **you need an Arweave wallet with some $AR** to pay for the upload, unless your repository uses less than 100KB of data.

-### Github Actions
+### GitHub Actions

-#### From the Github webpage
+#### From the GitHub Webpage

-1. In github.com, open the repo you want to sync to Protocol Land and add a new secret (Repo -> Settings -> Secrets and variables -> Actions -> New Repository Secret)
+1. Open the repository you want to sync to Protocol Land on github.com.
+Then, go into:

+    Settings Tab -> Secrets and variables -> Actions -> New Repository Secret

-2. Fill in `WALLET` for "Name", your Arweave wallet's JWK in the "Secret" field and then click on the "Add secret" button.
+2. Add a new secret with `WALLET` for "Name," your Arweave wallet's JWK in the "Secret" field, and click the "Add secret" button.

-3. Switch into the Actions tab and click "New workflow"
+3. Switch to the Actions tab and click "New workflow."

-4. On the "Choose a workflow" page, click on "set up a workflow yourself"
+4. On the "Choose a workflow" page, click "set up a workflow yourself."

 5. Paste this into the `.yml` file and commit the changes: